mefranklin6/Extron-Frontend-API/README.md

 ]
 ```

+> **Note:** If you are converting an existing project, you can use the included `gui_element_instantiation_converter.py` script to automatically populate the above lists from your old files.

 5. Deploy as normal using CSDU.
 Re-deploy if you update your GUI Designer File or if you change hardware.

 ## Architecture